If you're looking for our everyday banking section, you've come to the right place - we've recently renamed and revamped this section.

 Your personal and financial information is still covered by the Privacy Act.
 For more information, check out the Privacy Commissioner’s website.

 Your credit report doesn’t just keep track of your financial hard times or missteps, it can also show your history of making payments on time, or even early repayments or overpayments.

 Kiwibank participates in positive credit reporting.
 This means we report on the type and amount of credit you’ve received and how your repayments are going.

-This change provides a clearer picture of your finances, and shows if you've recovered from credit difficulties in the past.
-It may also help lower the cost of credit in time, as lenders will have a better ability to judge risk.
+Including positive reporting rather than just negative provides a clearer picture of your finances, and shows if you've recovered from credit difficulties in the past.